Pidgeot/python-lnp/readme.rst

 mods, the current graphics pack is merged first followed by the selected mods
 - so it's best to start without graphics, for maximum compatibility.

-Because the PyLNP logs the installed raws, it can also update the graphics on modded savegames.
+Because PyLNP logs the installed raws, it can also update the graphics on modded savegames.
 This is done by recreating the logged merge with new graphics at the base, and replacing the savegame raws, if nothing worse than overlapping changes was found and the previous set (including graphics) could